woodstaylor/woodstaylor.github.io/_pages/research.md

 #### biodiversity

 Ecological communities will reorganize as species distributions shift in response to global change.
-Specifically, species are expected to shift ranges towards higher elevations and (absolute) latitudes.
-My research uses statistics and modelling to understand what drives the magnitude of biodiversity in a system and how species distributions will shift in the future.
+Species are expected to shift ranges towards higher elevations and (absolute) latitudes.
+My research analyzes what factors determine the magnitude of biodiversity in a system and how spatiotemporal biodiversity patterns will redistribute in the future.
 In addition to taxonomic diversity, patterns in functional diversity can infer potential effects of global change ecosystem functioning.

 <img src="/assets/images/fwProd.jpg" alt="prod" width="600"/>